archbardinexile/BGCL/DM-notes.md

 ### Project Abyss

-> *Naal* was picked by *Tristis* to join the *Crosscut Circle* undercover due to his relationship with *Camren de Villeneuve*.
-Camren has been arrested.
-Naal and *Vetra Bery* now assemble the stolen submarine in the *Farwest* archipelago with help from *githzechi* engineers.

-Vetra wants to recover the body of Tenebrae (*Arzhang*) from *Mundi Eversor* in the *Vena Trench*.
-She intends to revive him and prove that Caelum created the Miasma.
+*Naal* and *Vetra* want to recover the body of Tenebrae (*Arzhang*) from *Mundi Eversor* in the *Vena Trench*.
+They intend to conduct a ritual to revive him and prove that Caelum created the Miasma.
 The Six of Steel cannot reveal that the body inside Mundi Eversor is not Tenebrae, lest they break their oath.

 ---